 About the estate:

-The new generation of Moltès, Stéphane and Mickaël, who have been running the estate since 1995, have since converted the vineyard to organic farming.
-Unsurprisingly, this has given the wines more verticality and tension, and they now stand out in our annual tastings.
-This is just the beginning of a new adventure for this estate, founded in 1930 by Antoine Moltès.
+The new generation of Moltès—Stéphane and Mickaël, who have been at the helm of the estate since 1995—have since converted the vineyard to organic farming.
+Unsurprisingly, this has given the wines greater structure and tension, and they now stand out at our annual tastings.
+This is just the beginning of a new chapter for this estate, founded in 1930 by Antoine Moltès.

 Guide Hachette des vins